Synthetixio/SIPs/SIPS/sip-71.md

 The intended fix will be as follows:

 * After maturity, report the deposited exercisable value to the losing `BinaryOption` instance as zero when claimable balances are computed.
-* Remove the assert statement that causes the transaction to revert
+* Replace the assert statement that caused the transaction to revert with a more-informative require statement.

 In consequence of these changes, the claimable option balance of losing bids will fall to zero at maturity, so that only winning options can be claimed.
 This has no fiscal consequences, as these options pay out nothing when exercised in any case.
 Options on both sides will still be claimable before maturity.